Open-system approach to nonequilibrium quantum thermodynamics at arbitrary coupling: Principle of minimal dissipation

 Note that this splitting corresponds to the orthogonal decomposition $\mathfrak{htp}(\hilbert)=\mathfrak{ham}(\hilbert) \oplus \mathfrak{ham}^{\perp}(\hilbert)$ with respect to the scalar product associated to the norm.

 It is clear that the above construction yields unique expressions for the Hamiltonian part and the dissipator of the master equation.
 Moreover, among all possible decompositions of the generator into a Hamiltonian part and a dissipator, the one given by Eq.~\eqref{decomp} has the least norm of the dissipator.
 This is why we call this the principle of minimal dissipation: it states that we uniquely define the dissipator of the master equation, which will be associated with heat exchange, by making its average effect on physical states as small as possible, shifting as much as possible into the Hamiltonian contribution.
-Most remarkable, it has been demonstrated in Ref.~\cite{Hayden2021} that a minimal norm of the dissipator exactly corresponds to taking traceless Lindblad operators (for an alternative proof see \footnote{See Section II of the Supplemental Material.}).
+In view of this interpretation the choice of the particular norm \eqref{super-norm} is physically reasonable because it is a democratic norm which measures the size of superoperators by giving equal weight to all pure states.
+Most remarkable, it has been demonstrated in Ref.~\cite{Hayden2021} that a minimal norm of the dissipator exactly corresponds to taking traceless Lindblad operators (for an alternative proof see Appendix \ref{app-B}).
 Thus, to satisfy the principle of minimal dissipation in practice one only has to ensure that the Lindblad operators are traceless for all times, which can always be achieved by a suitable transformation of the form \eqref{trafo-1}.
 We note that the Lindblad operators are often already traceless when the master equation is derived perturbatively from a microscopic model.
 This is the case, for example, for the standard weak-coupling semigroup master equation in Lindblad form \cite{Breuer2002} whose Lindblad operators are eigenoperators of the system Hamiltonian $H_S$ and, hence, are automatically traceless.